ethan605/UIPhotoGallery/README.md

 - (UIView*)photoGallery:(UIPhotoGalleryView*)photoGallery customViewCaptionAtIndex:(NSInteger)index;
 ```

-Similar to view component, **only one** caption contruction method is used at a moment to contruct caption for gallery item, depends on `UIPhotoGalleryView`'s `captionStyle`, including 3 supported styles so far:
+Similar to view component, **only one** caption contruction method is used at a moment to contruct caption for gallery item, depends on `UIPhotoGalleryView`'s `captionStyle`, including 3 supported styles:

 ```objective-c
 UIPhotoCaptionStylePlainText